-Refer to Exposure to Scientific Theories Affects Women's Math Performance and the appended supplementary material, along with the data the authors provided to JH.
+Refer to the Science article on women and math.
+The article, the supplementary material, and the data are available on the website.

 - i.
 In 1 paragraph, summarize the article in words that would be understood by a professional (e.g. an educator) who has little knowledge of statistics or epidemiology. - ii.
-For now, limit your analysis to the S (index) vs. ND (reference) contrast, involving 56 women. - How '(im)balanced' were these groups with respect to math1?
-What are the implications of this? - iii.
-Categorize the Math1 scores into 4 bins, so that 13 obtained a score of 1-3, 13 obtained a 4, 20 obtained a score of 5-6 and 10 had a score of 7-13. - Imagine that these 13, 13, 20 and 10 women (56 in all) were all in the ND group.
+For now, limit your analysis to the S (index) vs. ND (reference) contrast, involving 56 women.

+How '(im)balanced' were these groups with respect to math1?
+What are the implications of this?

+iii.
+Categorize the Math1 scores into 4 bins, so that 13 obtained a score of 1-3, 13 obtained a 4, 20 obtained a score of 5-6 and 10 had a score of 7-13.

+Imagine that these 13, 13, 20 and 10 women (56 in all) were all in the ND group.
 If they had the same mean math2 scores as the ND women in these 4 math1-bins actually achieved, what would the overall math2 mean of the 56 women have been?
 Calculate the variance of this weighted mean.

 Imagine that these 13, 13, 20 and 10 women (56 in all) were all in the S group.
 If they had the same mean math2 scores as the S women in these 4 math1-bins actually achieved, what would the overall math2 mean of the 56 women have been?
 Calculate the variance of this weighted mean.